 “Getting to the bottom of the 455 Olds build”

-As with all JMac built engines we started the build with the bottom end.
-I using a stock “F” 455 block, stock iron crankshaft, and stock connecting rods.
-All the parts were magnifux’d for cracks, the block was bored and honed .030 over with a torque plate, the connecting rods had ARP bolts installed then resized, the crankshaft had the oil holes chamfered, and then had the journals polished.
+A stock “F” 455 block, stock iron crankshaft, and stock connecting rods was used.
+All the parts were magnifux’d, the block was bored and honed .030 over with a torque plate, the connecting rods were resized and had ARP bolts installed, the crankshaft had the oil holes chamfered, and the journals polished.

 Many people try adding a high volume pump to address the Olds 455’s oiling issues but in stock form these engines have a very poor oil return from the heads to the pan.
 A high volume oil pump increases the problem by pumping more oil up top and potentially draining the oil pan in the process.

-Next I addressed the oiling system in the block.
-If you take a look at the oil passages in the Olds 455 block they’re quite large.
-Because of the way the oil flows more of the oil is directed to the camshaft, push rods, and rockers arms leaving less where it’s needed at the bottom end.
-So I added oil restrictors to the # 2, 3, and 4 main oiling passages between the main and cam bearings.
-This limits the oil going up top and increases the oiling to the mains bearings.
+The oil passages in the Olds 455 block are quite large.
+Because of the way the oil flows in the block more oil is directed to the camshaft, push rods, and rockers arms leaving less at the bottom end.
+So I added oil restrictors to the # 2, 3, and 4 main oiling passages between the main and cam bearings which limits the oil up top increasing oil to the mains bearings.

-Next I verified the connecting rod and main bearing clearances were within specification.
 The rule of thumb is .001″ of clearance for every 1″ of crankshaft journal diameter.
-However, the Olds 455 has a 3″ main journal diameter and 2.5″ diameter on the rods, that would call for .003″ clearance on the main bearings which is too wide for a street engine, especially one that will run consistently at low RPM.
-So I tightened the clearances to .0025″ on the mains bearings and .002″ on the connecting rod bearings.
+However, the Olds 455 has a 3″ main journal diameter and 2.5″ diameter on the rods, making for .003″ main and .0025 rod clearances which is too wide for a street engine.
+So the clearances were closed up to .0025″ mains and .002″ on the rod bearings.

-Finally I added a new 5 quart oil pan along with a crankshaft oil scraper to help keep as much oil in the pan as possible while freeing up a few extra horsepower in the process.
+A 5 quart oil pan along with a crankshaft oil scraper was installed to keep as much oil in the pan as possible and freeing up horsepower in the process.

 The rest of the bottom end

-Olds 455’s are not known for their robust main caps so I added ARP main cap bolts for some added insurance.
-Forged pistons, moly rings, and clevite bearings finished off the rest of the bottom end along with balancing everything before installation.
+Olds 455’s are not known for their robust main caps so ARP main cap bolts were added.
+Sealed power forged pistons, moly piston rings, and clevite bearings completed the bottom end along with balancing everything before installation.

 “Cylinder heads and valve train”